King County Metro fleet: Historic preservation

 Metro has a special fleet of more than a dozen historic motor buses and trolleybuses ranging from ones built in the late 1930s and early 1940s through to ones only recently retired.
 The coaches are restored, maintained and operated under an agreement with the Metro Employees Historic Vehicle Association (MEHVA), a non-profit organization formed in 1981.
 Metro maintains ownership of the historic fleet, providing coverage under its fleet self-insurance along with storage, work space and parts on an as available basis.

 Money to operate the coaches and purchase parts not in Metro stock is generated by selling tickets to public excursions.
 The first trips took place in 1984, and nowadays MEHVA typically operates six to eight per year.
 Each excursion has a different route and a different emphasis.

 MEHVA was established in 1981, as Metro prepared to retire trolleybuses that had been operating in Seattle since the 1940s.
 Since that time, MEHVA acquired other retired transit vehicles which were formerly operated in King County.
 Often these retired coaches were purchased by private citizens and left on the owner's property for many decades, leaving them in need of restoration.
 The collection of vehicles has gradually expanded over time, with the addition of newly retired buses when deemed historically notable and not yet represented in the collection.

+Liveries

+Metro's buses are painted in various color schemes that are assigned based on their type; the last major change was in 2004.
+The buses generally have their bottom half painted in yellow with a different color on top, including purple for electric trolleybuses and red for RapidRide buses.
+It is intended to be replaced beginning in 2025 with the introduction of battery electric buses that are colored yellow and light blue for conventional coaches or red and purple for RapidRide.

+Several buses also have special liveries, including a "Ride with Pride" coach, a Black Lives Matter design by transit operator Robert L. Horton, and a mural for Asian American and Pacific Islander Heritage Month.